Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Is a closed bridge better than an open bridge?

 An argument can be made that an open bridge is better for most players and most shots.
 It doesn't look as fancy as the wide variety of closed bridges people use, but an open bridge offers many advantages.
 It:

 There has been an increasing trend toward using a lower stance and an open bridge in the pool world, and practically all snooker players use a low stance and an open bridge.
 This is no surprise since accuracy is so important with tighter pool pockets (another pool trend in recent times) and in snooker, where the table is huge and the pockets are tiny.
 Also, with faster cloths than in the past, less power is used, making the closed bridge less necessary for some people.

-Now, some people don't like the cue leaving their bridge hand, which can occur with an open bridge on firm follow shots and power shots with english; but as long as there is no risk of hitting nearby obstacle balls (in which case, a closed bridge might be advisable), this is not really an issue since the CB is already gone before the shaft moves in the bridge (see the 2:32 point in NV B.96 - Grip and bridge technique and advice; and see shaft endmass, showing that only mass and support within the 5-8" closest to the tip can make a difference, with the mass or support farther from the tip [within the 5-8"] having less effect).
+Now, some people don't like the cue leaving their bridge hand, which can occur with an open bridge on firm follow shots and power shots with english; but as long as there is no risk of hitting nearby obstacle balls (in which case, a closed bridge might be advisable), this is not really an issue since the CB is already gone before the shaft moves in the bridge (see the 2:32 point in part 2 of NV B.96 - Grip and bridge technique and advice; and see shaft endmass, showing that only mass and support within the 5-8" closest to the tip can make a difference, with the mass or support farther from the tip [within the 5-8"] having less effect).
 The cue can also leave the bridge hand on draw shots with follow through into the table; but, again, the CB is long gone before this happens.